 Sra.
 Luz de Madrid

-Bikes for the World also donates sewing machines to select programs overseas.
-Beneficiaries are often taught sewing techniques through the program and the donated machines not only facilitate this instruction but also help the recipients generate income for their families.
+Bikes for the World isn't just about bikes!
+We also donates sewing machines to select programs overseas.
+Beneficiaries are often taught sewing techniques through the program and the donated machines help the recipients earn a living to help support their families.
 BfW donates sewing machines to Panama, Costa Rica, and Uganda.

 Sra.
 Luz de Madrid runs her own micro-business designing and sewing modern and traditional clothes for the local and tourist markets.
 With her earnings from sales, this stay-at-home mother has been able to cover the school fees and associated expenses of her children.

-Odison has come a long way.
-Growing up in Alcalde Diaz, Villa Victoria, where, according to Goodwill Panama director Angel Diaz, "the conditions of life aren't the best", Odison had dropped out of school and showed no interest in doing anything constructive with his life.
-Desperate because of the boy's general rebelliousness, his parents brought the 14-year old to Goodwill Panama.
+Odison has come a long way from growing up in impoverished Alcalde Diaz, Villa Victoria, where day to day life is a challenge.
+Odison dropped out of school and his desperate parents brought the rebellious 14-year old to Goodwill Panama

 Erika Pimentel is blind.
-She received a brailler (typewriter for the blind) through a special shipment from Bikes for the World in 2012.
-Several donated braillers accompanied a shipment of bikes to Panama courtesy of Peace Corps Friends Panaman and Goodwill Panama.
+She received a braille typewriter through a special shipment from Bikes for the World in 2012.
+Several donated braille typewriters accompanied a shipment of bikes to Panama courtesy of Peace Corps Friends Panaman and Goodwill Panama.

 Peace Corps Panama Friends help load a container of bikes after a collection at Arlington County's ECARE event.
 Produced by Bikes for the World